fieldtrip/website/citations.md

 {% for year in years %}

 {% assign counter = 0 %}
-{% for item in site.data.citedby %}
+{% for item in site.data.citations %}
   {% assign pubyear = item[1].pubdate | split: " " | first %}
   {% if pubyear == year %}
     {% assign counter = counter | plus: 1 %}